Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - i learn with `ctrl + F5` i can clear cash in the browser.
 - i was using `{}` in map function, and i was wrong i should use `()`
 - ([...todo]) we use sprade operator use it will show also before all todo and right now todo.
+- i have learn sometimes if i add unnecessary `import` in the page can show error or not run the page.

 ###### Done Task For Today